 Not only for video game enthusiasts, BOX=ART is for all who enjoy quality artwork.

-With his style inspired by illustrators the world over, the universal appeal of his art would break down the boundaries of his native Japan and bring international acclaim.
+BOX=ART checks out Katsuya Terada whose art style has inspired illustrators the world over, with a universal appeal that would break down the boundaries of his native Japan and bring international acclaim.

 By the early 90’s he would be in demand for his characterisation producing classic box arts such as Maten Densetsu: Senritsu no Ooparts (1995), The legend of Bishin (1993) and Prince of Persia (1992) all for the Super Famicom.
 His highest profile box art of this period though would probably be Sega’s Virtua Fighter Remix in 1995.